Current federal work study opportunities are now posted online!

 How many hours can I work?

 The number of hours a student can work depends on his/her award and rate of pay.
-Most students are able to work an average of 10-12 hours per week.
 Sometimes additional hours are available during the summer or other vacation periods, but rarely would total hours exceed 30 per week.
 A student cannot earn more than the total amount of his or her Federal Work Study award.

 Is there a limit on how much can be earned?